FrameNet: Valences

 which occurs twice in the FrameNet's annotation report for the born.v lexical unit, namely:

 She was born about AD 460, daughter and granddaughter of Roman and Byzantine emperors, whose family had been prominent in Roman politics for over 700 years.

 He was soon posted to north Africa, and never met their only child, a daughter born 8 June 1941.

 Frame relations

-FrameNet additionally captures relationships between different frames using relations.
-These include the following:
+FrameNet additionally captures relationships between different frames using the following relations: